 - A. Existing Life Safety System: Make connections as directed by life safety contractor.
 Maintain existing system in service until new system is accepted. - 1.
 Disable system only to make switchovers and connections. - 2.
 Notify Landlord at least 48 hours before partially or completely disabling system. - 3.
 Minimize outage duration.
 Make temporary connections to maintain service in areas adjacent to work area. - 4.
 Provide fire watch when detection or signaling circuits are disabled. - 5.
 System shall not be left in disabled state. - 6.
-Demolition of all existing wiring and conduit shall be back to the source. - 3.1 INSTALLATION As per the Base Building Life Safety vendor's specifications and instructions; and in compliance with local codes: - A. Parallel branching, aka T-tapping, of notification wiring is not permitted. - B. Field connection to the Base Building system; make connections as directed by the Base Building Life-Safety system vendor. - 1.
-Life-Safety Power Supply: Provide remote power supply adequate to power Life-Safety modules, detectors, door holders, Fire/Smoke dampers, relays, and alarm signaling devices.
+Demolition of all existing wiring and conduit shall be back to the source. - 3.1 INSTALLATION As per the Base Building Life Safety vendor's specifications and instructions; and in compliance with local codes: - A. Parallel branching, aka T-tapping, of notification wiring is not permitted. - B. Field connection to the Base Building system; make connections as directed by the Base Building Life-Safety system vendor. - Life-Safety Power Supply: Provide remote power supply adequate to power Life-Safety modules, detectors, door holders, Fire/Smoke dampers, relays, and alarm signaling devices.
 Power supply will operate strobe lights, according to acceptable voltage drop calculations as calculated by Life-Safety contractor according to NFPA 72 and the Authority Having Jurisdiction (AHJ). - Building Engineering staff shall be the only entity to alter day-to-day operational functionality of the fire alarm system.
-Tenant's Contractor shall not alter off-site monitoring, fire alarm output, or fire alarm input functions of the Base Building fire alarm system. - Contractor shall provide "Base Building Systems Shutdown" document, in accordance with established Building procedures, at least 72 hours prior to major impacts to the existing Base Building fire alarm system.
+Tenant's Contractor shall not alter off-site monitoring, fire alarm output, or fire alarm input functions of the Base Building fire alarm system. - 3.
+Contractor shall provide "Base Building Systems Shutdown" document, in accordance with established Building procedures, at least 72 hours prior to major impacts to the existing Base Building fire alarm system.

-- C. Initiating Devices: Install devices in accordance with manufacturer's written instructions. - All fire alarm initiation devices shall have a 9mm or 12mm P-touch label installed that identifies the common system address of each device.
+- C. Initiating Devices: Install devices in accordance with manufacturer's written instructions. - 1.
+All fire alarm initiation devices shall have a 9mm or 12mm P-touch label installed that identifies the common system address of each device.
 The label shall be installed such that the device address can be seen while standing on the floor to view the device. - D. Notification Devices: Install devices in accordance with manufacturer's written instructions. - 1.
 Provide notification devices to meet audibility requirements as required by the Authority Having Jurisdiction. - 2.
 Provide strobes to meet ADA, UL, and AHJ requirements. - E. Install audible and visual signal devices as per Code above finished floor. - F. Auxiliary Devices: Install in accordance with respective device manufacturer's written instructions. - 1.
 Mount outlet box for electric door holder to withstand pulling force, as per Code. - Make conduit and wiring connections to door release devices, sprinkler flow switches, valve tamper switches, duct smoke detectors, and other devices as directed by the Base Building Life-Safety vendor. - G. Wire and Cable: Use #16 AWG minimum size conductors for fire alarm detection and #12 AWG for strobe signal circuit conductors. - 1.
 Route conduit through corridors to maximum practical extent. - 2.
-Signaling wiring shall be marked with same zone ID as shown on design drawings, at devices, power supplies, and control panels.
+Signaling wiring shall be marked with same zone ID as shown on design drawings, at devices, power supplies, and control panels. - H. Text based descriptors for all Trouble and Supervisory events, as well as Fire Alarm events, shall be communicated to Building Operations via email from the Central Station.